marcuszou/uv-demo/README.md

 See the publishing guide for details on updating your package version.

 ### Running commands

 `uv run` can be used to run arbitrary scripts or commands in your project environment.

-Prior to every `uv run` invocation, uv will verify that the lockfile is up-to-date with the pyproject.toml, and that the environment is up-to-date with the lockfile, keeping your project in-sync without the need for manual intervention. `uv run` guarantees that your command is run in a consistent, locked environment.
+Prior to every `uv run` invocation, uv will verify that the lockfile is up-to-date with the `pyproject.toml`, and that the environment is up-to-date with the lockfile, keeping your project in-sync without the need for manual intervention. `uv run` guarantees that your command is run in a consistent, locked environment.

 For example, to use flask: